antoniotorone/GiorgioDiFrancesco-photography/README.md

     2. The easy to catch them is provided by the CSS3 transition hover effects that make the icons, on the mouse passage bigger and also with the high colour contrast.
        500 px is present such as the first icon from the left, which brings the user to the most famous and recognized photography social website.
-[View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717010/2nd%20milestone-image/UX%20TESTING/testing-social_icons_a61bhr.jpg)
+[View here](https://res.cloudinary.com/anto8913/image/upload/v1621717010/2nd%20milestone-image/UX%20TESTING/testing-social_icons_a61bhr.jpg)